acuba001/F-L-A-C-Aluminum-Stand-Design-NOA/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a continuation of a component found in [this repository](https://github.com/acuba001/milton-cubas-pe-website/tree/master/src/components/designs/ACAluminumStand) as a single page application.

 ## Available Scripts